aress31/wirespy/README.md

 **WireSpy** allows attackers to set up quick honeypots to carry out **MITMAs**.
 Monitoring and logging functionality is implemented in order to keep records of the victims' traffic/activities.
 Other tools can be used together with Wirespy to conduct more advanced attacks.

 Two type of attacks are supported at the moment:
-* **Honeypot**     : set up a simple rogue hotspot and wait for clients to connect
+* **Honeypot**: Set up a simple rogue hotspot and wait for clients to connect.
-* **Evil-twin**    : force victims to auto-connect to the honeyspot by spoofing a *"trusted"* hotspot
+* **Eviltwin**: Force victims to auto-connect to the honeypot by spoofing a *"trusted"* hotspot (clone an existing access point and de-authenticate its users to force them to transparently connect to the spoofed honeypot).

 ## Features
-* Amplificate the wireless adapter/dongle power
+* Capture victims' traffic
 * MAC address spoofing
-* Set-up rogue access-point aka honeypot
+* Set-up honeypot and eviltwin attacks
-* Further evil-twin attack:
-    1. Clone an access-point
-    2. De-authenticate its users to force them to transparently auto-connect
-      to the evil-twin (spoofed) access-point
-* Capture the victims' traffic
+* Show the list of in range access point and their details
+* Wireless adapter|card|dongle power amplification

 ## Usage
 1. Make the script executable: